Egyptian God Thoth: Birth, Symbols & Importance

 Thoth’s Significance in Ancient Egyptian Society

-Considered the creator of writing and language, Thoth can be best described as the chief scribe/counselor for the gods and goddess of Egypt.
+Considered the creator of writing and language, Thoth can be best described as the chief scribe and divine counselor of the gods and goddess of Egypt.
 In his magnificent abode, all manner of knowledge, arts, and science could be found.
 It is for this reason why scribes, in particular, worshiped him.
 Kind courtesy of his vast knowledge, Thoth has also been credited with the creation of the Egyptian hieroglyphs.

 The next significant role of Thoth borders around his remarkable ability to mediate or serve as an arbitrator.
 Whenever there was a disagreement between the Egyptian gods, Thoth was called upon to intervene.
 He was beyond reproach and an absolutely just and fair judge, according to the myth.
 His famous intervention came when he mediated the fight between Horus and Set.
 It is believed that he made sure that none of those two gods had an undue advantage over the other.